Privacy-Preserving Epidemiological Modeling on Mobile Graphs

-In this section, we look at the communication costs that our protocols incur.
-We consider participant sizes, denoted by $\numparticipants$, ranging from thousand (1K) to twenty million (20M) to analyse the scalability of our protocols. \tab{tab:comm-summary-simstep} summarises the communication costs incurred by each participant as well as the communication servers ($\mpcservers$) for one simulation step in a specific simulation.
-It should be noted that one simulation step includes all protocol steps, beginning with participants locally computing their infection likelihood ($\likelihood$) and ending with them obtaining their cumulative infection likelihood ($\clikelihood$) for that step.
+Here, we look at the communication costs that our protocols incur.
+To analyse the scalability of our protocols, we consider $\numparticipants$ participants ranging from thousand (1K) to twenty million (20M). \tab{tab:comm-summary-simstep} summarises the communication costs of each participant as well as the communication servers ($\mpcservers$) for one simulation step in a specific simulation.
+One simulation step includes all protocol steps, beginning with participants locally computing their infection likelihood $\likelihood$ and ending with them obtaining their cumulative infection likelihood $\clikelihood$ for that step.